The Hamilton County Courthouse

 Location.
 40° 52.077′ N, 98° 0.151′ W. Marker is in Aurora, Nebraska, in Hamilton County.
 Marker is on 12th Street north of L Street, on the right when traveling north.
+Marker is in Central Park Square (the county courthouse grounds).
 Touch for map.
-Marker is in Central Park Square (the county courthouse grounds).
 Marker is at or near this postal address: 1111 13th Street, Aurora NE 68818, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 6 other markers are within 13 miles of this marker, measured as the crow flies.
 Civil War Memorial (a few steps from this marker); Veterans Memorial (a few steps from this marker); War Memorial (a few steps from this marker); Civil War Monument (within shouting distance of this marker); a different marker also named Civil War Memorial (within shouting distance of this marker); Chapman Cemetery GAR Marker (approx. 13 miles away).

 Also see . . .